OMABD1718/OMABD1718/README.md

 Hello!
 I’m a passionate developer and machine learning, cybersecurity enthusiast, currently working on exciting projects and expanding my skillset in cutting-edge technologies. <br>Here’s what I’m up to:<br>
 🌐 Web Development : Building a Blog Website to showcase my frontend and backend development skills.<br>
 🔒 Cybersecurity : Developing a DDoS attack detection, prediction, and mitigation system using AI/ML techniques.<br>
-🤖 Learning GenAI: Exploring Generative AI to create innovative and intelligent applications.<br>
+🤖 Learning GenAI : Exploring Generative AI to create innovative and intelligent applications.<br>
-☁️ AWS Cloud: Learning Amazon Web Services to gain expertise in cloud solutions and deployments.
+☁️ AWS Cloud : Learning Amazon Web Services to gain expertise in cloud solutions and deployments.

 # 💻 Tech Stack